Legal professional privilege: England and Wales

 In England and Wales, the rules on legal professional privilege are set out in common law.
 The Civil Procedure Rules 1998 ('CPR') Rule 31.15 establishes a right to inspect documents in civil litigation, and provide that a party to whom a document has been disclosed (i.e. mentioned or relied upon in litigation) has a right to inspect that document (if such inspection would be proportionate given the nature of the case) - except where the party making disclosure has the right to withhold such inspection.

 One of these rights is legal professional privilege.
 It is a privilege that attaches to the client (not to the lawyer) in a client–lawyer relationship.
 It does not extend to advisors who are not legally qualified.
 It may only, therefore, be waived by the client.
 In the law of England and Wales, legal professional privilege is divided into two types: advice privilege, and litigation privilege, the former category being more absolutely and broadly defined than the latter.

 Scotland

-Legal professional privilege applies in Scotland.
-The Solicitors Regulation Authority (SRA) and the Law Society of Scotland regulate solicitors in respect of it.
-The SRA produces a Code of Conduct.
+Legal professional privilege applies in Scotland. the Law Society of Scotland regulates solicitors in respect of it.
 For Advocates, this matter is regulated by the Faculty of Advocates Code of Conduct.
-In October 2022, the Scottish Inner House of the Court of Session (highest domestic appeal court) determined that materials subject to legal professional privilege could not be used by the Scottish Legal Complaints Commission for its investigations without client consent.
+In October 2022, the Inner House of the Court of Session determined that materials subject to legal professional privilege could not be used by the Scottish Legal Complaints Commission for its investigations without client consent.